clamytoe/clamytoe.github.io/content/articles/cleaning-up-anaconda-environment_yml-files.md

 pip freeze > requirements.txt
 ```

-## How to create an environment.yml without version lock in
+## <a name="how-to-create-an-environment.yml-without-version-lock-in"></a>How to create an environment.yml without version lock in

 If you don't really care about having an exact replica of your environment.
 Meaning that you don't care about the package versions, and you just want the environment with the latest version of the packages installed.